jerryhgladinet/docs/host_centrestack/source/chapter03.rst

     NOTIFICATIONS

-The Notification section defines what kind of the notifications the tenant wants to get.
+The Notification section defines what kind of notifications the tenant wants to configure.

 .. figure:: _static/image_s3_1_20.png
     :align: center